vfxwiki/matchGradeCat/README.md

 The models/checkpoints are limited to the variation of the fottage trained, mostly on ARRI ALEXA images, but lacking on-set images.
 To keep predictions as accurate and generalized, the range of CDL values is limited on the current checkpoint models.
 You can however re-train the checkpoint model on your own image set and CDL range using the .nk gizmo/group.

 This tool is currently at a proof of concept / early beta-stage.
-Colloaboration is most welcome!
+Coloaboration is most welcome!

 See the info tab of the .nk for instructions.